manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

   - How is it relevant?
   - How is it time-based?

-## SWOT analysis
+## SWOT

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 Use this template to think about your business and competition from a fresh perspective.
 SWOT analysis helps you assess strengths and weaknesses, and how you can leverage those qualities to respond to market opportunities and threats.

 **Internal factors**

-Strengths -  List factors that put your business at a competitive advantage.
+- Strengths -  List factors that put your business at a competitive advantage.

-Weaknesses - List factors that put your business at a competitive advantage.
+- Weaknesses - List factors that put your business at a competitive advantage.

+**External factors**

+Opportunities and threats are external factors related to your market and industry, such as competitor products, the cost of raw materials, and customer behavior trends.

+- Opportunities - List factors that could help your business grow.
+- Threats - List factors that could put your business at risk.

+**SWOT analysis**

+Brainstorm with team members with different skill sets and experience levels to get fresh perspectives about your idea/use case.

+- **Attack strategies** -  Think about your strengths and opportunities and list how can you leverage them to grow your business.
+- **Develop strategies** -  Think about your strengths and threats and list how can you use your strengths to prevent loss and mitigate risks.
+- **Reinforce strategies** -  List how can you take advantage of opportunities to overcome weaknesses.
+- **Avoid strategies** -  List how can you prioritize and address weaknesses to best avoid threats.